deis/deis/docs/installing_deis/digitalocean.rst

 All of the units should be active.

-Now that you've finished provisioning a cluster, please refer to :ref:`register-admin-user` to get started using the platform.
+Now that you've finished provisioning a cluster, please refer to :ref:`using_deis` to get started using the platform.